Skip to content

 Jury deliberation

+The culmination of the jury trial process is deliberation.
 During deliberation, at last, the jury is now in control.
 They can take as much time as they like.
 But if the jury is unable to agree on a unanimous verdict, eventually the judge will declare a mistrial.
 If the jury does reach a verdict, we all reconvene in the courtroom for the verdict.

 “Reflective opinions upholding the necessity for the jury as a protection against arbitrary action, such as prosecutorial abuse of power, stress fundamental features like the jury ‘common sense judgment’ and assurance of ‘community participation in the determination of guilt or innocence.’
 Human frailty being what it is, a prosecutor disposed by unworthy motives could likely establish some basis in fact for bringing charges against anyone he wants to book, but the jury system operates in fact, so that the jury will not convict when they empathize with the defendant, as when the offense is one they see themselves as likely to commit, or consider generally acceptable or condonable under the mores of the community.”

 United States v.
-Dougherty, 473 F.2d 1113 (D.C.
-Cir.
-1972)
+Dougherty, 473 F2d 1113 (DC Cir 1972)

 Jury power: Some of the judge’s jury instructions can be misleading.
 When a judge instructs jurors to simply “follow the law,” that instruction is incomplete.